-Rod Marinelli embarks upon his first season with the Silver and Black and his 25th as an NFL coach, having spent the previous seven seasons with the Dallas Cowboys, including the last six as defensive coordinator/defensive line coach.
-Marinelli brings 44 years of coaching experience to the Raiders.
+Rod Marinelli embarks upon his second season with the Silver and Black and his 26th as an NFL coach, having spent the previous seven seasons before the Raiders with the Dal-las Cowboys, including the last six as defensive coordinator/defensive line coach.
+Marinelli brings 45 years of coaching experience to the post.

 Under Marinelli's direction in 2019, the team was one of six clubs in the NFL to have at least five defenders with at least four sacks apiece.
 Pacing the team was DE Robert Quinn, who led the defensive unit with 11.5 sacks on the year, tying for ninth-most in the NFL and most by Quinn since 2013.
 In the middle of the defense, LB Jaylon Smith led the team with a career-high 168 tackles.